carlbernal/dotfiles/README.md

-# dotfiles

-My .dot rc files

-# notes
+# Dotfiles

-Files here are used as symlinks to config locations
+Welcome to my dotfiles